Total Variation Distance Meets Probabilistic Inference: Introduction

-\begin{remark} It is known that probabilistic inference computation over Bayes nets is a $\#\P$-hard problem and hence exact $\dtv$ computation reduces to probabilistic inference over Bayes nets~\cite{cooper1990computational}.
-A salient feature of our reduction is that it {\em preserves the structure} of the Bayes net.
-This leads to efficient $\dtv$ estimation algorithms for any class of Bayes nets that admits efficient probabilistic inference algorithms.
-Note that exact $\dtv$ computation is $\#\P$-complete even for product distributions for which inference computation is straightforward~\cite{BGMMPV23}. \end{remark}
+It is known that probabilistic inference computation over Bayes nets in general is a $\#\P$-hard problem and hence exact $\dtv$ computation reduces to probabilistic inference over Bayes nets~\cite{cooper1990computational}.
+However, a salient feature of our reduction is that it {\em preserves the structure} of the Bayes net.
+Note that exact $\dtv$ computation is $\#\P$-complete even for product distributions for which inference computation is straightforward~\cite{BGMMPV23}.

+A conceptual contribution of our work is the introduction of a new notion of {\em partial coupling} between two probability distributions, which is a relaxation of the classical notion of coupling (Definition~\ref{def:partial-coupling}).
+Specifically, we illustrate that while establishing a computationally efficient coupling for distributions such as Bayesian networks may not be possible, it is possible to define a computationally efficient {\em partial coupling}.
+Remarkably, we show that a {\em partial coupling} is adequate for approximating the total variation distance.
+The technique of coupling, introduced by Doeblin in 1938~\cite{Doe38}, has been fundamental in the realms of computer science and statistics for over four decades, underpinning some of the most seminal results~\cite{Lin02,LevinPeresWilmer2006,MT12}.
+In a similar vein, we believe the notion of {\em partial coupling} possesses the potential to become an essential tool in the toolkit of these domains.

-As a corollary, we obtain a fully polynomial time randomized approximation scheme (FPRAS) for relatively approximating the TV distance between Bayes nets over any class of DAGs for which an efficient probabilistic inference algorithm exists.
-The well-known variable elimination algorithm can be used for efficient probabilistic inference for Bayes nets over DAGs with treewidth $O(\log n)$.
-This leads to a new FPRAS for TV distance estimation for Bayes nets over DAGs with logarithmic treewidth.
+The aforementioned reduction from total variation distance and probabilistic inference leads to efficient $\dtv$ estimation algorithms for any class of Bayes nets that admits efficient probabilistic inference algorithms.
+In particular, it leads to the first polynomial-time randomized approximation scheme for calculating the total variation distance between two Bayes nets of treewidth $O(\log n)$, since the well-known variable elimination algorithm can be used for efficient probabilistic inference for such Bayes nets.

-\begin{corollary}[Informal] There is an FPRAS for estimating the TV distance between two Bayes nets of treewidth $O(\log n)$ that are defined over the same DAG of $n$ nodes. \end{corollary}
+\begin{theorem}[Informal] There is an FPRAS for estimating the TV distance between two Bayes nets of treewidth $O(\log n)$ that are defined over the same DAG of $n$ nodes. \end{theorem}